London Protocol (1830): Kapodistrias's reactions and actions to improve the northern borders

+Map showing the original territory of the Kingdom of Greece, as defined in the London Protocol (in dark blue).

 On 27 March / 8 April 1830, ambassadors from Russia, Britain and France notified Greece and the Ottoman Empire of the protocol.
 The Sultan accepted the independence of Greece.
 Ioannis Kapodistrias, who had once been the Foreign Minister of Russia and was now the first governor of Greece agreed with the condition that Turks evacuate Attica and the island of Euboea.
 He also requested support to help with the expected influx of Greek refugees from outside the borders.
 He also informed Leopold, who was made king of Greece, about his claims, and asked Leopold to embrace Eastern Orthodoxy, grant political rights to the Greeks, and work to expand the borders in order to include Acarnania, Crete, Samos, and Psara.
 When Leopold's request for funds to put the Greek finances onto a stable footing was refused by the British government, and seeing the scale of the challenge ahead, he resigned.
 Leopold argued that he did not want to impose the unfavourable decisions of foreigners on the Greek people; but he also resigned for personal reasons.